Reunion Planning Tips

 We can help if you're planning a class reunion.
 Here are some steps to make the process go smoothly.

-- Activities that have been successful include a buffet dinner with DJ and dancing, backyard barbecue, or group breakfast.
+- Arranging a buffet dinner with DJ and dancing

 - Lake Olathe shelter houses, 625 Lakeshore Drive, Olathe